gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ```

 Obviously this action has to be called from a button, which has to be inserted directly beneath our Search component with a click listener bound to it.
-Hence our render function of our controls will look something like this:
+Hence the render function of our controls will look something like this:

 ```javascript
 ...